CERAMIC ART RESIDENCY

 The residency period is organised in Autumn lasting 1.5 months.
 It covers rented living quarters provided by SCCP, shared studio space, and round-trip transportation from Finland to Shigaraki.
 In addition, some of the material and labor costs will be reimbursed.

 One ceramic artist is selected for the residency.
 Working groups can not apply for the program.
-2018 residency period will be in October-November 2018.
-The resident artist must present his / her work and experiences in the Residency blog maintained by the institute, for example through pictures, texts, audio or video, and to produce a final report after the end of the residency period.
-In addition, the artist should be prepared to make a presentation of his / her work.
+2019 residency period will be in 15.10.–30.11.2019.
+The resident artist must present his / her work and experiences in the the institute’s social media channels through pictures, texts, audio or video, and to produce a final report after the end of the residency period.
+In addition, the artist is expected to make a presentation of his / her work.

 Shigaraki Ceramic Cultural Park is a well-known and prestigious center of ceramics in Japan with a long-standing international residency program.
 SCCP is located about four hours from Tokyo in the area known for its ceramic art.
 The village has all the necessary services, but the chosen artist has to be able to work and live independently in a rather remote area.
 Over the years SCCP has had about 16 Finnish artists.